-- in June 2023, members of the audit committee met with the Company's auditors to discuss the status of the series of plans and measures the Company has been implementing; - in January 2024, members of the audit committee met with the Company's auditors to discuss the audit plan and the issues faced by the Company in the preparation of the 2023 annual results.
-During the meeting, the audit committee was informed by the Company's auditors about the potential basis of preparation to be adopted for the Disclaimer; - at the meeting of the audit committee held on 26 March 2024, the audit committee considered the 2023 annual results with reference to the draft results announcement.
-During the meeting, the members of the audit committee discussed with the management and the Company's auditors of the series of plans and measures to solve the Disclaimer.
-The management responded with the updated status of the action plan that the Company is currently working on; and - at the Board meeting held on 27 March 2024, the audit committee reported to and discussed with the Board the Disclaimer Opinion, which, as mentioned above, had been discussed with the Company's auditors on the audit committee meeting on 26 March 2024.
-The Board also discussed with the audit committee the detailed action plan of the Company to address the Disclaimer, as well as the future prospects of the Company, including but not limited to plans to conduct potential business development and negotiation of alternative financing and extensions with creditors, banks, financial institutions and bondholders.
+- in August 2024, members of the audit committee met with the Company's auditors to discuss the status of the series of plans and measures the Company has been implementing; - in January 2025, members of the audit committee met with the Company's auditors to discuss the audit plan and the issues faced by the Company in the preparation of the 2024 annual results.
+During the meeting, the audit committee was informed by the Company's auditors about the potential basis of preparation to be adopted for the Disclaimer Opinion; - at the meeting of the audit committee held on 27 March 2025, the audit committee considered the 2024 annual results with reference to the draft results announcement.
+During the meeting, the members of the audit committee discussed with the management and the Company's auditors of the series of plans and measures to solve the Disclaimer Opinion.
+The management responded with the updated of the action plan that the Company is currently working on, particularly to provide an update of a settlement plan to respond the wining-up petition against to the Company; and - at the Board meeting held on 28 March 2025, the audit committee reported to and discussed with the Board the Disclaimer Opinion, which, as mentioned above, had been discussed with the Company's auditors on the audit committee meeting on 27 March 2025.
+The Board also discussed with the audit committee the detailed action plan to address the Disclaimer Opinion, as well as the future prospects of the Company, including but not limited to plans to conduct potential business development and negotiation of alternative financing and extensions with creditors, banks, financial institutions and bondholders.